swaptacular/swpt-k8s-config/README.md

 ## Install a simple Git server in your Kubernetes cluster

 The next step is to install a Git server in your Kubernetes cluster, which will host a copy of your GitOps repository.
-This server will also act as a Nginx reverse proxy for the Grafana, Alertmanager and Prometheus UIs requests.
+The Git server's pod will also run a Nginx reverse proxy for the Grafana, Alertmanager and Prometheus UIs requests.
 But before installing the Git server, you need to do some preparations: